This itinerary is about art and nature, more precisely about street art.

 SECOND STOP – Lugo

-Luogo Comune, Omaggio a Gioachino Rossini, via Amendola (2018): the artist displays an ironic alphabet where many of Rossini’s characters appear, creating a sort of hieroglyph that involves the spectator.
+- Luogo Comune, Omaggio a Gioacchino Rossini, via Amendola (2018): the artist displays an ironic alphabet where many of Rossini’s characters appear, creating a sort of hieroglyph that involves the spectator.

 THIRD STOP – Fusignano

 Here we find Collettivo FX with a mural located in via Curiel, titled Sciopero alla rovescia (2017) (backward strike), a particular form of protest occurred in 1950s: labourers who lost their job continued relentlessly to work on the fields as a form of rebellion.

 FOURTH STOP- Alfonsine

 Here is the mural by Ericailcane and Bastardilla, a famous couple of artists: he is Italian, she is Colombian, they are a couple also in life.
 The artwork plays tribute to the Partisan Resistance, in one of its symbolic places.
 The two authors, very famous in the field of urban art, use their art to fight against any form of repression and totalitarianism.